 In the game all level finish during a boss battle where Mickey can earn a gem, although the ultimate 2 levels award a gem half-way through.
 After clearing all 5 levels, obtaining all gems will open up the route to the witch’s tower.
 The player faces the ultimate boss: a giant and youthful version of Mizrabel.
 Here’s also a simple mode available where players play through truncated versions of the first 3 levels, with no boss fights.
-Definitely the game is one of the best games for Sega master system.
+The games is in the list of best selling master system games.
+And definitely one of the best games for Sega master system.

 |System||Sega Genesis, Master System, Game Gear and Sega Saturn|

 4. Fantasy Zone

 The game is a Sega master system games released in 1986 published and developed by Sega.
 If there was a series that helped inspire the subgenre of cute-em up, Fantasy Zone deserves a good amount of credit, along side Konami’s Twin Bee.
 Definitely Fantasy Zone is one of the best games for Sega master systems.
 In this game Fantasy Zone you control the lovely spaceship, Opa-Opa, battling enemies that appears more out of a fairy tale than a space setting.